jc141x/rum/README.md

 pnpm tauri build
 ```

-This will create a `chad-launcher` executable and a debian package.
+This will create a `rum` executable and a debian package.

 ## Development

-See Developer Guide in the [wiki](https://notabug.org/johncena141/chad-launcher/wiki).
+See Developer Guide in the [wiki](https://notabug.org/johncena141/rum/wiki).

 ### Running development server